ConnorFriday-code/Pharos-Computers/README.md

 <h4>CSS</h4>

 No errors when passing through the official W3 jigsaw validator.
+The warnings are only from bootstrap/fontawesome.

 [CSS]()